AndrewEllis93/Print-Tuning-Guide/README.md

 In low-angle lighting, even a 0.0005mm imperfection is shown off in full force. \
 <sup>(I'm making that number up, but you get the idea.).

 Every component in your printer has tiny imperfections.
 These imperfections all combine with each other and create very minor inconsistencies in your prints.
-I use authentic Gates idlers (A/B/Z) and Hiwin rails with an Orbiter extruder, and I *still* have these imperfections.
+I use authentic Gates pulleys/idlers (A/B/Z) and Hiwin rails with an Orbiter extruder, and I *still* have these imperfections.

 In fact, the single best thing you can do for this issue is simply have *fewer components*.
 A simple i3 bed slinger with high quality components could theoretically achieve slightly better print quality than a CoreXY printer in this regard.